foerstner-lab/READemption/docs/source/installation.rst

 --------------------

-Once you have installed READemption as described above you can easily update it to the newest version by running
+Once you have installed READemption as described above you can easily upgrade it to the newest version by running

 ::

-  pip3 install READemption -U
+  pip3 install --upgrade READemption